I Hereby Grant You Permission

 Need more permission to get rid of clothes that you no longer wear, but that you paid good money for?
 I’m going to say something that you might not believe right away.
 Get your coffee, sit down right here, and give me a chance to persuade you.
 Here it is:

 See all those cute skirts?
 Those used to be mine.
 I stopped wearing them so much, because they seemed to have shrunk (what? hush).
 Do you have clothes and shoes that you are not wearing?
 We all do.
-Sometimes you try them on, and then you decide not to wear them, because they don’t fit quite right, or the color kind of makes you look ill, or they make you look [fill in the blank] and you don’t like looking [fill in the blank].
+Sometimes you try them on, and then you decide not to wear them.
+Maybe they don’t fit quite right.
+Or the color kind of makes you look ill.
+Or they make you look [fill in the blank] and you don’t like looking [fill in the blank].